"Kay’s singing and speaking...were so vibrant and alive that the opera felt big and gorgeous." - TheaterScene

 Christina has a particular affinity for Renaissance and early Baroque repertoire.
 Informed by historical research, she brings imaginative ornamentation and rhetorical clarity to 16th- and 17th-century music, exploring the spontaneity and expressive freedom that once defined vocal performance.
 In 2022 she co-founded Filigree Ensemble, an artist-led project that explores historically informed improvisation and rhetorically focused programs in intimate chamber settings.

-In addition to performing, Christina serves as Donor Database Administrator and Music Development Director at The Church of St. Ignatius Loyola.
-A dedicated educator, she has taught private voice and piano for more than a decade, and leads day- and week-long adult choral workshops.
+Deeply engaged in the administrative side of the arts, Christina serves as the Music Development Director for the Church of St. Ignatius Loyola’s music programs, including its historic concert series.
+Her work there unites her deep commitment to performance with her dedication to creating sustainable avenues for classical music to flourish for generations.
+Also a dedicated educator, she has taught private voice and piano for more than a decade, and periodically leads day- and week-long adult choral workshops.
 She lives in Fort George near Fort Tryon Park (her favorite green space in New York City) with her void cat, Cleo.

 All Videos